khamidou/kite/README.md

+This project is obsolete.
+Please use https://github.com/inboxapp/inbox instead.

 ## Kite, a modern webmail

 Kite is a webmail designed to look a lot like gmail and to be easily deployable on a single server.